Relational De-Creation

 The strongest case for this view

 The strongest case for universalism stresses God’s mercy, the wideness of divine grace, and the moral difficulty of endless torment.
-It appeals to texts that speak of God reconciling all things, Christ drawing all people to himself, every knee bowing, every tongue confessing, and God being all in all.
+It appeals to texts that speak of God reconciling all things, Christ drawing all people to Himself, every knee bowing, every tongue confessing, and God being all in all.

-That hope is understandable.
-In one sense, every Christian should want universalism to be true.
-No Christian should desire the death of the wicked.
 Universalism also rightly notices that many biblical judgments are purposeful: they expose, humble, discipline, and call to repentance.
 It is strongest when it argues that God’s judgments are restorative rather than arbitrary.

 What it gets right